+- 2.11 As part of the devolution deal, the Combined Authority has responsibility for a 'Single Pot' of funding, including:

+- Devolution Funds (the devolution deal £15m p.a. for 30 years);

+- Local Growth Fund (LGF);

+- Transforming Cities Fund (TCF);

+- Get Building Fund (GBF);

+- Brownfield Housing Fund (BHF);

+- Adult Education Budget (AEB);

+- Free Courses for Jobs Funding

+- Community Renewal Fund (CRF);

+- City Regional Sustainable Transport Settlement (CRSTS); and

+- UK Shared Prosperity Fund (UKSPF) (including Multiply).

-- 2.12 As part of the devolution deal, the Combined Authority has responsibility for a 'Single Pot' of funding, including: - Devolution Funds (the devolution deal £15m p.a. for 30 years); - Local Growth Fund (LGF); - Transforming Cities Fund (TCF); - Get Building Fund (GBF); - Brownfield Housing Fund (BHF); and - Adult Education Budget (AEB). - 2.13 However, the Combined Authority also has other sources of income, including Enterprise Zone business rates and loan repayments.
-The long-term security of the devolution funds, other income and the devolution deal powers means that the Combined Authority is able to borrow against future funds, to enable us to deliver transformational activity sooner rather than delivering smaller scale and less impactful activities based on a smaller annual allocation. - 2.14 The Combined Authority does not distinguish between the different sources of funding for the purpose of Investment Planning, other than recognising that some sources of funding are restricted in what they can be used for.
+- 2.12 However, the Combined Authority also has other sources of income, including Enterprise Zone business rates and loan repayments.
+The long-term security of the devolution funds, other income and the devolution deal powers means that the Combined Authority is able to borrow against future funds, to enable us to deliver transformational activity sooner rather than delivering smaller scale and less impactful activities based on a smaller annual allocation.

+- 2.13 The Combined Authority does not distinguish between the different sources of funding for the purpose of Investment Planning, other than recognising that some

+sources of funding are restricted in what they can be used for.
 All funds (with the exception of the Adult Education Budget) are within the Tees Valley Investment Plan / Fund i.e., the use of the term Investment Fund (which is used by some to define the devolution funding) in Tees Valley includes all funding sources and income currently available to the Combined Authority, not just the funds provided through the devolution deal.
-Whilst the Adult Education Budget is not within the Investment Plan / Fund, it is covered within this Assurance Framework. - 2.15 The Investment Plan identifies the ten-year investment priorities against all Combined Authority sources of income and applies the Assurance Framework consistently across all funds within the Investment Plan.
-The Assurance Framework clearly identifies the processes for securing funds from the Tees Valley Investment Fund and the requirements placed on delivery partners once their projects have been approved.

-2.16 This means that any organisation seeking funding from the Combined Authority does not need to concern itself with the source of the funding and different rules and processes that will apply.
+Whilst the Adult Education Budget and Free Courses for Jobs funding is not within the Investment Plan / Fund, it is covered within this Assurance Framework.

+- 2.14 The Investment Plan identifies the ten-year investment priorities against all Combined Authority sources of income and applies the Assurance Framework consistently across all funds within the Investment Plan.
+The Assurance Framework clearly identifies the processes for securing funds from the Tees Valley Investment Fund and the requirements placed on delivery partners once their projects have been approved. - 2.15 This means that any organisation seeking funding from the Combined Authority does not need to concern itself with the source of the funding and different rules and processes that will apply.
 These will be identified in the funding agreement with the delivery partner.